MLinkPlanner 2.0

 Select one of the optimum heights of the secondary antenna from the series in the right section of the window using the mouse button.

-In a space diversity configuration, if the vertical spacing between antennas is less than 200 times the wavelength (which is a common rule for reducing the effect of multipath propagation on the performance indicators), a warning will appear next to the spacing on the profile and its value in meters (i.e., 200 times the wavelength) will be displayed.
+In a space diversity configuration, if the vertical spacing between antennas is less than 200 times the wavelength (which is a common rule for reducing the effect of multipath propagation on performance indicators), a warning will appear next to the spacing on the profile and its value in meters (i.e., 200 times the wavelength) will be displayed.

 To determine heights of primary and secondary antennas in a space diversity configuration, the following conditions must be met: